DPfaffe/RunTime-ToolKit/Samples/FNCChart/FNC_Gem_FileOpen_Save.md

 ## TTMSFNCUtils.SelectFile

-Select file is used in place of TFileOpen dialog.
+TTMSFNCUtils.SelectFile is used in place of TFileOpenDialog (VCL) or TOpenDialog (FMX) dialog.

 ```pascal
 procedure TSERTTKToolInstTMSFNCCustomControl.DoAfterCheckNode(Sender: TObject; ANode: TTMSFNCTreeViewVirtualNode;